THE NON-GARDEN

 INVITING RARE AND ENDANGERED SPECIES

-The emotional or ideological concern and interest in the use of native plants comes primarily for their dramatic decline in the wild and the perceived loss of wilderness, both in our landscapes and in our cultural memory.
-Yet the landscape architect may be still the only person on a design team who recognizes the vulnerability of a particular site or ecosystem or feels the grief in anticipation of ecological losses due to acute or chronic environmental change.
-In this project, the degraded landscape, and the vulnerability of the site to drought, ocean rise, and hurricanes, made the search and use of native, endemic, endangered and adaptable species an important paradigm for the plant communities to propose.
+The concern for using native plants stems largely from their dramatic decline in the wild and the accompanying loss of wilderness in both our landscapes and cultural memory.
+Often, the landscape architect is the only member of a design team attuned to the vulnerability of a site or to the grief of anticipated ecological losses from environmental change.
+In this project, the degraded landscape and its exposure to drought, sea-level rise, and hurricanes made the selection of native, endemic, endangered, and adaptable species central to shaping resilient plant communities.

 SOURCING AND GROWING